madhusudancs/PL241-MCS-Compiler/NOTES.rst

 Optimization
 ------------

+  * A lot of optimizations happen after/during liveness analysis too.

+    * If the result of the instruction is dead on arrival, the whole instruction is removed
+    * If the operand a phi-instruction is not defined anywhere no live interval is added for it.
+It doesn't matter what it is in that control flow path.
+So while resolving the phi instructions we don't even attempt to generate move for such operands.

   * No Common Subexpression Elimination on CMP instructions since this doesn't work in x86 because x86 CMP instructions work by setting condition flags in the flags register and there is no guarantee that these flags are retained elsewhere in the program.